Vassilios Papadopoulos

-Vassilios Papadopoulos PharmD, PhD, DSc (Hon) (born February 18, 1961 in Athens, Greece) is a scholar, researcher, inventor, professor, and university administrator who has served as dean of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences at the University of Southern California in Los Angeles, California since 2016.
-He was previously the associate vice president and director of the Biomedical Graduate Research Organization at Georgetown University from 2005 to 2007, and the Executive Director and Chief Scientific Officer of the Research Institute of the McGill University Health Center from 2007 to 2015.
-He was appointed Dean of the USC School of Pharmacy in 2016.
+Vassilios Papadopoulos (born February 18, 1961) is a Greek scholar, researcher, inventor, professor, and university administrator who has served as dean of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences at the University of Southern California in Los Angeles, California, since 2016.
+Previously, he was the associate vice president and director of the Biomedical Graduate Research Organization at Georgetown University from 2005 to 2007, and the executive director and chief scientific officer of the Research Institute of the McGill University Health Center from 2007 to 2015.

 Education

-Papadopoulos earned a Degree in Pharmacy (B.Pharm.) from the School of Pharmacy at the University of Athens in 1982 before going on to complete his Ph.D. at Université Pierre et Marie Curie in Paris (Doctor in Pharmacy) in 1984.
+Papadopoulos holds a degree in pharmacy (DPharm) from University of Athens in 1982 before completing his PhD at Université Pierre et Marie Curie in Paris (Doctor in Pharmacy) in 1984.
 Papadopoulos continued his education as a post-doctoral researcher in France and Australia thereafter.

 During his studies in pharmacy, Papadopoulos performed research at the Institute of Biological Research and Biotechnology, National Hellenic Research foundation in Athens, Greece where he focused on adrenal function, steroid hormones, and steroid receptors.
 At Université Pierre et Marie Curie, Papadopoulos engaged in research on estrogen production by Leydig cells and the paracrine regulation of Leydig cell function.
 Afterwards, Papadopoulos completed postdoctoral training at Prince of Wales Hospital, University of New South Wales, Sydney, Australia, researching the role of kinases and phosphatases in cholesterol transport and steroidogenesis.

 Career and research

 Vassilios has published more than 300 papers and holds numerous patents.
 Papadopoulos has served on advisory committees as an industry leader and expert.
 He holds membership in the National Academies of Medicine and Pharmacy in France, is a fellow of the American Association for the Advancement of Science, the American Association of Pharmaceutical Scientists (AAPS), and the Canadian Academy of Health Sciences.

-Papadopoulos’ research focuses the cellular and molecular mechanisms responsible for the initiation and maintenance of steroid hormones in health and disease.
+Papadopoulos' research focuses the cellular and molecular mechanisms responsible for the initiation and maintenance of steroid hormones in health and disease.
 He also examines the regulation of steroid biosynthesis, intracellular compartmentalization and homeostasis by hormones, chemicals, drugs, natural products and environmental factors.
 Additional research has focused on neurosteroids in the brain, adipose tissue, and nonalcoholic fatty liver disease.

 In 1988, Papadopoulos was appointed to the faculty of Georgetown University School of Medicine where he continued research on the regulation of steroidogenesis to identify the mechanisms of action of DBI on mitochondrial steroid formation in steroidogenic cells.
 Later, Papadopoulos worked in collaboration with Patrizia Guarneri demonstrating that brain neurosteroid synthesis is under the control of translocator protein (TSPO) drug ligands and endogenous DBI, leading to the first pharmacological means to regulate steroid formation in the brain.
 His research on steroidogenesis continued at McGill, focusing on the mechanisms of mitochondrial cholesterol import and the synthesis of steroids and oxysterols in adipocytes and prostate.
 At USC his research focuses on Leydig cell development and the role of TSPO in non-alcoholic fatty liver disease.